Caesarean section is an operation in which a baby is delivered via an abdominal incision.

 NOTE: You may hear doctors refer to Mendelson Syndrome - it is an eponymous name for chemical pneumonitis secondary to aspiration of stomach contents during general anaesthesia.
 It is more common in pregnant women.

 Prophylactic antibiotics are given prior to knife to skin.
-The operating table should be placed at a 15 degree angle to reduce the risk of maternal hypotension.
+The operating table should be placed at a 15-degree left tilt to reduce the risk of maternal hypotension.

 The Joel-Cohen incision is the preferred approach.
 This is a straight transverse incision that is made 3cm below an imaginary line joining the anterior superior iliac spines.
 Tissue layers are then opened bluntly (associated with reduced operative time and febrile morbidity).
 The placenta is removed with controlled cord traction.